By Matt Hyles & Janelle Wetzstein

 Once you get to Steelhead, you'll need to inflate your floats, prep your coolers, apply sunscreen, use the restroom (there are no restrooms until you reach Sunset Beach), double-check that you have your car keys, take the pre-float group selfie, etc. Anticipate at least an hour to get things in order.

 Respect the areas you pass.
-Pack up your trash and recyclables.
+Pack up your trash.
 If you carried in a full water bottle, there is no reason you shouldn’t carry out an empty one.
 Don't trespass.
-Keep noise to a reasonable level.
+Keep the noise down.
 Residents and other visitors will appreciate your efforts.

 Don’t stay out too long